margaretmf/margaretmf.github.io/poetry.md

 I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.

 ## The Union ##
-The red, white, and blue, where brown cadillacs and red trucks drive on the same roads.
+The red, white, and blue, where blue and brown  and red trucks drive on the same roads.
 Weaving in and out through the cities and the land, we all live in one country under the God in which we trust.

 ## America ##